mvtea/mvtea.github.io/_pages/astr211.md

   - /observational/
 ---

-### These materials are from a course for which I taught the programming/observing portions of at Wesleyan University.
-Upon review, there are a fair number of typos and small (mostly aesthetic) errors, but nothing which the clever reader can't figure out.
+### These materials are from a course which I taught the programming/observing portions of at Wesleyan University.
+Upon review, there are a fair number of typos and small (mostly aesthetic) errors, but nothing which the clever reader can't work around.
 I plan to update these tutorials and release them on a separate page in the future, and I will update this page when I do.

 ***